Edmond de Rothschild Foundation (Israel)

 The Edmond de Rothschild Foundation (Israel) is a philanthropic foundation founded in Israel by the Rothschild family.

-The Foundation operates within the framework of the international network of the Edmond de Rothschild Foundations around the world and continues the path of the Rothschild family's philanthropic heritage for more than 130 years.
+The Foundation operates within the framework of the international network of the Edmond de Rothschild Foundations and continues the path of the Rothschild family's philanthropic heritage of more than 130 years.

 The Foundation fulfills the Rothschild family's longstanding commitment to the pioneering spirit of the State of Israel and invests in agents of change and advancement of its new pioneers.
-The Foundation initiates dozens of innovative projects throughout Israel aimed at reducing social gaps and fostering young leadership.
+The Foundation initiates dozens of innovative projects throughout Israel aimed at reducing social gaps and fostering young leadership.'

-The fundamental of the Foundation's goals is the aspiration to create a just, cohesive and shared Israeli society that drives deep processes of social change and promotes excellence, diversity and leadership through higher education.
+The fundamental of the Foundation's goals is the aspiration to create a just, cohesive, and shared Israeli society that drives deep processes of social change and promotes excellence, diversity, and leadership through higher education.

-The Foundation works to maximize higher education in as many communities as possible, to promote innovative academic research, to engage artists in social involvement, to invest in groundbreaking economic-social models, and to foster young and committed leadership.
+The Foundation works to maximize higher education in as many communities as possible, to promote academic research, to engage artists in social involvement, to invest in economic-social models, and to foster young and committed leadership.

 History

 The Edmond de Rothschild Foundation (IL) was founded by the Baron Edmond de Rothschild, the grandson of Edmond James de Rothschild.
-While his grandfather made his mark on land acquisition, Baron Edmond de Rothschild will be remembered for his contribution to the industrialization of the Land of Israel and his generous contributions to educational and cultural institutions.
+While his grandfather made his mark on land acquisition, Baron Edmond de Rothschild is remembered for his contribution to the industrialization of Israel and his monetary contributions to educational and cultural institutions.

-At the end of the 1950's, the Rothschild family transferred the Caesarea land (some 30000 dunam) to the Edmond the Rothschild Foundation (IL) and invited the state to be a partner in the Foundation.
-The model according to which the foundation operates is a unique model whereby all the proceeds from the development of the Caesarea community are transferred from the subsidiaries of The Edmond de Rothschild Foundation (IL), the Caesarea Development Corporation and the Caesarea Properties Corporation to the foundation, which contributes to the advancement of education and higher education in Israel.
+At the end of the 1950s, the Rothschild family transferred the Caesarea land (some 30000 dunam) to the Edmond de Rothschild Foundation (IL) and invited the state to be a partner in the Foundation.
+The model according to which the foundation operates is unique, in that all proceeds from the development of the Caesarea community are transferred from the subsidiaries of The Edmond de Rothschild Foundation (IL), the Caesarea Development Corporation and the Caesarea Properties Corporation to the foundation.
+This process contributes to the advancement of education and higher education in Israel.

-When Baron Edmond de Rothschild died in 1997, the banking and philanthropic foundations of the family moved to his son Baron Benjamin de Rothschild.
-Baron Benjamin de Rothschild and his wife, Baroness Ariane de Rothschild, are involved and lead the Edmond de Rothschild Foundation (IL) in Israel as part of the Edmond de Rothschild Foundation's network of educators in the world.
+Following Baron Edmond de Rothschild's death in 1997, the banking and philanthropic foundations of the family transferred to his son Baron Benjamin de Rothschild.
+Baron Benjamin de Rothschild and his wife, Ariane de Rothschild, led the Rothschild Foundation (IL) in Israel as part of the Rothschild Foundation's network of educators in the world.

 The Foundation Vision

-The Edmond de Rothschild Foundation (Israel) exemplifies the Rothschild family's long-standing commitment to the pioneering spirit of the State of Israel.

-As part of a tradition of more than 130 years, the Edmond de Rothschild Foundation (IL) has pioneered a philanthropic vision that focuses on building a cohesive society by narrowing the social gap and promoting excellence, diversity and leadership through higher education.

-The Foundation seeks to motivate social change processes through dozens of projects across the country that provide opportunities for empowerment for many communities in Israel.
+The Foundation seeks to motivate social change processes through many projects across Israel, and provide opportunities for empowerment.
 The Foundation leads, develops and supports social entrepreneurship and works to achieve higher education, entrepreneurship, art and academic research.